oniseven/CI3-AdminLTE/README.md

 ## Can I use it with other Admin Template?

 If what you mean is the concept.
 Then yes, you can use the concept of templating in this repo to use it with another Admin Template that you desire.
-By adjusting a couple thins like:
+By adjusting a couple things like:
 - On `application/views/template/default` folder, adjust all the file base on the Admin Template that you use.
 Like header, sidebar, content, and footer, you can adjust it to your need. and then
 - Tweaking a couple things in `application/libraries/Template.php` file specially the `load` function.
 Set the view to what ever file that you already set up.
 - For other functions, you can also tweak it or even delete it according to your need.